Keyboard shortcuts

 While stepping through the loop:

-1. Watch i, total, and numbers.length in the Variables panel.
+1. Watch numberCount, i, and total in the Variables panel (not numbers.length or array slots).

 2. Use Step Over to run each iteration.

-3. Notice when i becomes an invalid index.
+3. Notice when i is no longer a valid index.

 1. Click Stop to end the debugging session.